Flow Solver Tutorials

 Sample Initial Turbulent Residual Plot

 While overall convergence is good, we will restart the solution to continue to converge the solution to machine precision.
 For this we will need to modify the FUN3D namelist input file fun3d.nml.
-The modifications include: changing the CFL schedules (nonlinear_solver_parameters variables schedule_cfl and schedule_cflturb) as values were ramped to their maximum values in the initial run; and turning “on” the restart read (code_run_control variable restart_read).
-Note that the restart will again run another 1000 steps unless the density residual falls below the given threshold (1.0e-15).
+The modifications include: (1) Changing the CFL schedules (nonlinear_solver_parameters namelist variables schedule_cfl and schedule_cflturb) since the values were ramped to their maximum values during the initial run; and (2) Restarting the solution (code_run_control namelist variable restart_read).
+Note that the restart will run another 1,000 steps unless the density residual falls below the given threshold (1.0e-15).
+The tarball contains this modified fun3d.nml file; so

 &project